Best & Cheapest Home Insurance Companies in Nevada (2026)

 Methodology

-ValuePenguin gathered quotes from eight of the largest home insurance companies in Nevada for every ZIP code in the state.
-Quotes are for a 45-year-old married man with no prior insurance claims.
+ValuePenguin gathered quotes from seven of the largest home insurance companies in Nevada for every ZIP code in the state.
+Quotes are for a 45-year-old married man with no prior insurance claims who owns a 2,060 square foot home built 37 years ago, based on the

 Rates include the following coverage limits: